 This allows brides to be more creative and achieve the look of professional bouquets, corsages and boutonnieres without destroying their flower budget!

 It comes down to whether you want to be in complete control of what you buy and how much of each product you need.
 It doesn't make sense to have to buy 10 bunches of Spray Asters (a filler flower) if you only need one bunch

 Spray asters are a cheap flower loved by florists and commonly used to "fill in" vases, bouquets and centerpieces.
 Each single stem has multiple blooms on it.
 This hardy flower holds up well in both boutonniere and corsage work.

-One bunch would typically be more than enough to accent 10 - 15 corsages and boutonnieres.
+One bunch (not ten!) would typically be more than enough to accent 10 - 15 corsages and boutonnieres.

 Here's a pricing sample from my own store (note the box outlined in red).
-Note that I allow you to by as little as one bunch - but you can save more by buying 5 bunches or more.
+You can purchase in single grower bunches.

 I will not claim that the prices in my store are wholesale.
 I can't afford to sell flowers without a markup.
 But I do try to keep the prices reasonable and allow a DIY bride to save money by providing her own labor.
-I offer discount codes of reduced shipping with a purchase of $250 or more of fresh flowers.
+I try to keep the shipping prices close to actual costs.

 The added plus?
-I carry professional floral supplies, including bouquet holders, centerpiece foam, inexpensive containers and more.
+I carry professional floral supplies, including bouquet holders, centerpiece foam, inexpensive containers and don't require you to buy high minimum.
 It's literal "one stop shopping" to get everything you need in one place.

 I've now noticed that some of flower wholesalers are now stocking Oasis products - the same as I do.
 But again - are you asked to buy a minimum quantity?